 ‘Carrying amount’ shall mean the amounts reported on the balance sheet of the institution for investees that are neither fully nor proportionally consolidated;

-‘Acquisition cost’ shall mean the amount paid by investors;
+‘Acquisition cost’ shall mean the initial amount paid by investors.
+If the group has sold a share of the entity to a third-party investor without losing control of the entity, the ‘acquisition cost’ shall be the proportion of the initial amount paid on entry into the group related to the remaining share in the entity.
+Where a subsidiary has not been purchased, but rather has been set up by the investor, the ‘acquisition cost’ as the amount paid shall refer to the initial share capital acquired that can be equal or not to the nominal amount.;

 ‘Goodwill link to the investee’ shall mean the amount of goodwill reported on the consolidated balance sheet of the reporting institution for the investee in the items ‘goodwill’ or ‘investments in subsidiaries, joint ventures and associated’;